Ng-Ting-Wei/GA-Project4-DND-5E-tools/README.md

 Here you can change your input for your temporary hit points and armor class.
 You can add more or erase your inventory.
 ![Editcharacter5 Page](./image/Editcharacter5.png)

 This image is after logging in as a Dungeon Master (DM).
 Here you can see that the DM has access to all the players characters.
 You can view character, delete character, create character.
+There is a navbar on top of the page and you can navigate between Player and NPCs.
 ![DMcharacterdisplay1 Page](./image/DMcharacterdisplay1.png)
 ![DMcharacterdisplay2 Page](./image/DMcharacterdisplay2.png)